-If you are a new writer or author, never rely on a grammar checker.
+If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

-It seems easy to correct writing mistakes with all the terrific online writing tools and correctors that we all use today.
+With all the terrific online writing tools and correctors we use today, correcting writing mistakes seems easy.

 However, none of them are perfect.
-Even if you pay for a premium version, there will be certain errors, typos, and writing mistakes that it will miss.
+Even if you pay for a premium version, it can miss some errors, typos, and grammar mistakes.

 Yes, grammar and spell checkers can help you correct and improve your texts.
-But you can’t trust them to find every mistake.
+But you can’t trust them to find and fix every mistake.

 Self-publishing is a great opportunity

-Self-publishing has given the freedom of expression to all of us who wish to use it.
+Self-publishing has given the freedom of expression to all who wish to use it.

 It has probably brought thousands of manuscripts to life that were lying in a bottom drawer gathering dust.